-sarek safekeeping records for Simplicib are complete and accurate.
 Ref Controls Specified by PFC Tests of Controls Results of Tests 5.1 When a trade ticket is opened for a new CD purchase, the customer data associated with the individual trade is automatically populated from the customer profile.
-Selected a sample of trades and agreed customer data to customer agreements and updated support.
+Selected a sample of trades and compared customer data to customer agreements and updated support.
 No exceptions noted.
 5.2 SimpliCD generates the customer's monthly statements based on the customer data associated with each trade.
-Selected a sample of 14 investors and obtained a statement for one month during the audit period, then reconciled the activity from the statement to the trade summary.
+Selected a sample of investors and months during the audit period re- performed the reconciliation of activity from the statement to the trade summary.
 No exceptions noted.
 5.3 The titling, dollar amount, rate, settlement date, maturity date and asset number on the safekeeping receipt is verified against the corresponding data on SimpliCD.
-Subjected all CDs issued from October 1, 2016 through September 30, 2017 to selection.
-Randomly selected 14 CDs and reviewed safekeeping documents.
+Subjected all CDs issued from October 1, 2017 through September 30, 2018 to selection.
+Randomly selected a sample of CDs and inspected safekeeping documents.
+No exceptions noted.
+5.4 Reports are run regularly to identify transaction and safekeeping receipts that have not been received.
+PFC's operations department performs manual follow up for safekeeping receipts not received.
+Obtained Asset Summaries as of the end of a sample of months and calculated the age of assets with blank account numbers (this indicated a missing safekeeping document) by subtracting the purchase date from month-end.
+Any assets with safekeeping documents that had not been received within 60 days of purchase were investigated.
 No exceptions noted.